-Water one gallon every 2 days.
+Water one gallon every 2days.
+No more fertilizer.

 Place mulch around the tree but not touching the tree.
 Mulch keeps moisture around the root area.
 To make mulch you can use old dry leaves or grass or even shredded newspaper.
 Water immediately after planting.